google/sentencepiece/doc/cpp.md

 SampleEncode has two sampling parameters, `nbest_size` and `alpha`, which correspond to `l` and `alpha` in the [original paper](https://arxiv.org/abs/1804.10959).
 When `nbest_size` is -1, one segmentation is sampled from all hypotheses with forward-filtering and backward sampling algorithm.

 ## Training
-Calls `SentencePieceTrainer::Train` function to train sentencepiece model.
-You can pass the same parameters of [spm_train](https://github.com/google/sentencepiece#train-sentencepiece-model) as a single string.
+Calls `SentencePieceTrainer::Train` function to train a SentencePiece model.

+You can pass training parameters as a single command-line like string:

 ```C++
 #include <sentencepiece_trainer.h>